 As sea levels rise, more noncompliant homes could face the threat of flood damage.
 Recent conservative estimates published in the Proceedings of the National Academy of Sciences in the U.S. show an expected median sea level rise of 26 centimeters, or about 10 inches, by the year 2100, with a gradual increase of a few millimeters per year.

 The damage to New Jersey, New York and Houston underscores the damage that can be caused by a combination of under-protected homes, strong and unexpected storms, and rising sea levels — especially to homes built just at the local base flood elevation point.
 What's even more worrying, however, is that there are still many policies covering noncompliant homes.

 At the end of 2019, the NFIP showed there were only 5.1 million policies in force.
 Of these policies, our data shows more than 74,000 will be in-force during the second half of 2020 for properties that don't meet the agency's elevation requirements.
 In fact, these properties are built an average of 4 feet under their local base flood elevation requirements.

 Additionally, residents in Ocean County, New Jersey — the county that bore the brunt of Superstorm Sandy and recorded the most losses involving noncompliant homes during the last decade — have purchased more than 46,000 policies attached to noncompliant homes in the last five years.

-We consulted FEMA's historical database of flood insurance policies and claims to find the information for this study.
-Using this data, we identified claims made by homes built under their local base flood elevation levels since 2010, the locations of these claims and the value of the claim.
+The data for this study was found using FEMA's historical database of flood insurance policies and claims.
+Based on this data, we identified claims made by homes built under their local base flood elevation levels since 2010, as well as the locations of these claims and the value of the claim.